gormanlearncode/learncode/README.md

 # learncode
-Simple html css and javascript tutorial
+Simple html css and javascript tutorial, that you can do 100% in the browser with no extra tools.

 You can see this example running here: https://gormanlearncode.github.io/learncode/